sein519/Graphics-Articles/GraphicsPipeline/VideoMemory.md

-# GPU Memory Architecture
+# Video Memory
-- Explains the unique architecture of VRAM compared to general-purpose host memory
+- Explains the unique characteristics of VRAM compared to general-purpose host memory

 ## Background: GPU VRAM Access Patterns
 - Traditionally, GPUs operate on large volumes of data in highly structured ways